 Optional: Learn about your new computer

-Now that all the hard work is done, take time to learn all the nooks and crannies of Windows 10—there’s an awful lot of surprisingly powerful, downright helpful tools and tricks hidden in its depths.
-Check out PCWorld’s guide to the best Windows 10 tips, tools, and tricks, which we update with every major twice-annual Windows update.
+Now that all the hard work is done, take time to learn all the nooks and crannies of Windows—there’s an awful lot of surprisingly powerful, downright helpful tools and tricks hidden in its depths.
+Check out PCWorld’s guide to the best Windows 10 tips, tools, and tricks, which we update with every major Windows update.
 You’ll pick up a lot of helpful knowledge.
+We’ve also got a roundup of Windows 11’s best hidden features.

 At this point you’re pretty much ready to roll.
 Sure, there are some other tasks you should perform, such as moving over files from your old PC and saving the product keys for Windows and your other installed software (again, Belarc Advisor rocks for that), but you can do all that at your leisure.
 For now, just bask in the glory of owning a new PC, secure in the knowledge that it’s fully optimized, protected against attack, and recoverable if disaster strikes.